yitaozh/yitaozh.github.io/source/_posts/167-Two-Sum-II-Input-Array-Is-Sorted.md

 ## Hints/Notes

-* It's very like binary search
+* Two pointers, from start and end

 ## Solution